tgmiller5/Quality_Assurance_Test_Cases/README.md

 # Quality_Assurance_Test_Cases
-This repository is a list of manual test cases
+This repository has been created to upload test cases from the Swag Labs Demo.
+The following manual test cases are created which are:
+- Login
+- Navigation Menu
+- Filtering
+- Shopping Cart
+- Products